sorecords/image_sequence_updater/README.md

 Replaces Image Sequence Texture nodes with a Single Image Texture nodes and loads appropriate frame image files to them on every frame change.

 # WARNINGS
-Doesn't work with Motion Blur.
 As this is a kind of hack around Blender render systems, it may randomly produce crashes and errors.
 Most of them can not be fixed (like internal Blender C-errors) but some can be.
 If you caught any issues please write here: https://github.com/sorecords/image_sequence_updater/issues.
 Error log is much appreciated.
 You can get it from the Blender Toggle System Console on Windows and with launching Blender from Terminal on Mac.

 # INSTALL
 - Download ZIP file from the https://gumroad.com/products/MVekg/